 To find a course that's available to international students, please visit the search page:

 3 years full time / 6 years part time

-Join a growing industry and develop specialised skills studying a Bachelor of Veterinary Nursing.
+Join a growing industry and develop specialised skills studying a Bachelor of Veterinary Nursing in Melbourne.
 This La Trobe University degree was designed by the Melbourne Polytechnic veterinary nursing academic team, together with industry input and was accredited by La Trobe University.
-It is delivered by Melbourne Polytechnic through a partnership agreement with La Trobe University.
+This veterinary nursing course is delivered by Melbourne Polytechnic through a partnership agreement with La Trobe University.

 Higher pet insurance uptake, growing awareness of animal health and advancements in medical procedures for animals has driven demand for the veterinary services industry, which has doubled in size since 2000.
 Veterinary nurses make up 42% of the veterinary services workforce and the occupation is projected to grow by another 10% in the next five years.

 Please note – further information on this course can be found on the La Trobe University Bachelor of Veterinary Nursing website.

 Practice clinical skills in our purpose-built veterinary precinct, Melbourne Polytechnic’s Veterinary Nursing Learning Centre, which includes extensive simulated veterinary practice suites.
 This is Australia’s first Bachelor of Veterinary Nursing, combining the practical side of the vocational industry with a greater depth of knowledge.
 This pioneering full degree program grants you access to specialised subjects and you’ll complete up to 800 hours of industry placements.
 Clinical placements throughout your study will offer you extensive opportunities to apply the theory and practices learned on campus with Melbourne Polytechnic’s industry partners.
 You’ll develop the knowledge and high-level skills required to graduate as a job-ready veterinary nurse.